ampled-music/ampled/README.md

 ### Hosting

-Acceptance and Production are hosted on Heroku under the _email@example.com_ account.
+Acceptance and Production are hosted on Heroku under the [ampled-music](https://dashboard.heroku.com/teams/ampled-music/apps) account.

 ### Environment Variables

 Several common features and operational parameters can be set using environment variables.

+If you need some of these credentials for local development, you can get the keys from the environment settings in the Heroku acceptance environment.

 **Required**

 - `S3_BUCKET` - AWS S3 bucket name.
+You can set this to `ampled-test` for local development.
-- `SECRET_KEY_BASE` - Secret key base for verifying signed cookies.
-Should be 30+ random characters and secret!
+- `DEVISE_JWT_SECRET_KEY` - Secret key for verifying JWT tokens.
+Required if you want to be able to log into your local app.

 **Optional**